KageniJK/Quotes/README.md

 # Quotes

-Moringa school week 4 Friday IP to create a page for the pig dice game.
+Moringa school week 1 Friday IP to create a page for the quotes app.

 #### By James Kageni

 ## Description
-this is a dice game where the aim is to be first to reach 100 points. the players take turns rolling the dice. the player rolls as many times as he choose as long as the don't get a one. if the die lands on one the turn score is reset to zero and the players switch. the numbers on the face are added up to the turn score. the player can 'hold' and their turn total is added to their points total. the reset of the turn total does not affect the overall total points.

-## Breakdown
-1. players roll dice
-2. adds the number to the turn total of player
-3. player can pass or roll again
-4. if a one is rolled turn switches and no points are awarded
-5. if the player holds the turn total is added to the overall score
-6. switches between players
-7. when a player holds above 100 the game resets.
-8. shows the scores and dice roll
+this is a simple angular app that shows quotes and allows one to add, delete and vote on quotes.

 ## Prerequisites
   You need the following to make edits to the repository:
   1. git
   2. an integrated development environment
+  3. Angular CLI
+  4. NPM

 ## Setup Instructions